aliciademorauk/BlogPost-WebApp/README.md

 ### Installation

-  * Clone this repository by running `git clone https://github.com/aliciademorauk/BlogPost-WebApp` in your command line.
+  * Clone this repository: `git clone https://github.com/aliciademorauk/BlogPost-WebApp`.

-  * Navigate to the repository by running `cd BlogPost-WebApp`.
+  * Navigate to the repository: `cd BlogPost-WebApp`.

-  * Run `bundle install` to install all the gems.
+  * Run `bundle install` to install all the Ruby gems.

 ### Execution

-  *  Run rake `db:create:all` and `rake db:migrate`
+  *  Run rake `db:create:all` and `rake db:migrate`.

+  *  Random password generated for user 'aliciademoralosana@yahoo.com': e5f45ae7278026f5

-  *  Specify the `username` and `password` that you, as the administrator, want to use to sign in in the `seeds.JSON` file.
+  *  Specify the `email` that you, as the administrator, will use to sign in.
+To do this, go to `seeds.rb` file and write your email next to `email=`.

   *  Run `rake db:seed` to populate the database with data found in `seed_posts.JSON`.
-This will populate the blog with some sample posts (which you can modify in `seed_posts.JSON`) and will set you up as a user with your chosen username and password.
+This will do two things: populate the blog with some sample posts (which you can modify in `seed_posts.JSON`) and set you up as a user.
+Note that **a password will be automatically generated for you** and printed to the console.
+You can use this to sign in the first time and modify your password in `Edit Profile`.

-  *  Run `bin/dev` to start the Rails server and the TailwinCSS watcher files as specified in `Procfile.dev`.
+  *  Run `bin/dev` to start the Rails server and the TailwinCSS watcher as specified in `Procfile.dev`.

   *  In your browser, go to `http://localhost:3000` to experience the site as a non-logged in user (i.e. read-only) or sign in at `http://localhost:3000/users/sign_in` to add and edit blog posts.